Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Preliminaries and Threat Model

 \subsection{The Setting}

 \descr{The Scenario.} We consider two parties $P_1$ and $P_2$.
 For $i \in \{1, 2\}$, party $P_i$'s dataset is denoted $D_i$.
-The two datasets come from a joint domain.
-In particular, the dataset $D_i$ is a multiset of elements drawn i.i.d. from the domain under a distribution $\mathcal{D}$.
-Thus, each $D_i$ contains points of the form $(\mathbf{x}, y)$.
+Each $D_i$ contains points of the form $(\mathbf{x}, y)$.
 The parties wish to collaborate on their datasets $D_{i}$.
 The features $\mathbf{x}$ are shared in the open; whereas the labels $y$ for each $\mathbf{x}$ in $D_i$ are to be kept secret from the other party.
 This scenario holds in applications where \textit{gathering data ($\mathbf{x}$) may be easy, but labelling is expensive}.
 For example, malware datasets (binaries of malware programs) are generally available to antivirus vendors, and often times features are extracted from these binaries using publicly known feature extraction techniques, such as the LIEF project~\cite{lief}.
 However, labelling them with appropriate labels requires considerable work from (human) experts.
+Other examples include sentiment analysis on public social media posts, and situations where demographic information is public (e.g., census data) but income predictability is private~\cite{label-dp}.
+Lastly, we want to acknowledge that our focus is on supervised learning.
+There are works that show unsupervised learning techniques may improve the model~\cite{zahoora2022ransomware} even if the labels are important in many applications such as malware detection.
+Our focus is on the added value of the labels.

 \descr{The Model.} Before the two parties reveal their datasets to each other, the parties want to have the guarantee that the collaboration would be \textit{valuable}.
 We shall assume that party $P_1$ already has a model $M_1$ trained on data $D_1$. $P_1$ also has a labelled holdout data $D_\text{hold}$ against which $P_1$ tests the accuracy of $M_1$.
 The goal of the interaction is to obtain a new model $M_2$ trained on $D_1 \cup D_2$. $M_{2}$'s accuracy again is tested against $D_\text{hold}$.
 The collaboration is defined to be \textit{valuable} for $P_{1}$ if the accuracy of $M_2$ is higher than the accuracy of $M_1$ against $D_\text{hold}$.
 In this paper, we only study \textit{value} from $P_{1}$'s perspective.
 We will consider a neural network trained via stochastic gradient descent as our canonical model.